 Then, with your new clean barn, consider your organization system.
 Do you need some new hooks or racks for manure forks and brooms?
 How about hooks for halters, lead ropes and blankets?
 The more clutter you can get under control, the better.

+Another cleaning tip for spring barn care is to organize your tack room.
 Even if you kept riding all winter, odds are you didn’t put as much time into keeping your tack organized as you do in warmer weather.
 Now’s the time to take all your gear out of the tack room and examine it.
 Clean and repair the gear you need, give away what you don’t, and discard items that have reached the end of their useful lives.
 Then sweep and dust the empty tack room before putting everything back.

 Spring is also the time to do annual maintenance on any machinery you use around the barn (tractors, ATVs, etc…).
 This could include oil and other fluid changes, spark plug checking, and tire checking.
 My favorite piece of advice?
 Check the tire pressure on your wheelbarrow.
 If it feels like your loads have become heavier over time, it’s probably because your tire needs some air (if it gives a lot when you squeeze it, it’s probably really low).
 Get a tire gauge and an inflator and fill up your tire to its specified P.S.I.
 Pushing heavy loads will suddenly become much easier.